“Kalakaar main, kal ko aakaar doon…

 Yehi hai mera dharm..
 Meri doosri koi jaat na…”

 Nothing else can possibly better describe Zoya Akhtar and her relentless passion for narrating the most heartfelt and moving tales of life.
 And that she does that through wholesome entertainment without compromising one bit on art, is what elevates the experience of her films.
 She sucks you in to the worlds she creates however alien they are to you, and makes you a part of them – whether they are the elitist cruise lines or the dingiest ghettos of Dharavi.
-With Gully Boy, she only raises the bar of her craft even higher to possibly create her most complete and near perfect film.
+With Gully Boy, she only raises the bar of her craft even higher to possibly create one of her most complete and near perfect films.
 It has an unadulterated beating heart at its core, daring to dream and rousing with rage, that wants to break away from all societal norms and harsh realities of life which often limits one’s desires (murad) to attain their potential.

 Gully Boy achieves its completeness because it is not just about chasing the dreams and desires of its central character Murad.
 It is a story of many dreamers and none of them are ready to accept what life hands them down.
 They are all rebels in their own ways, some reluctant, some confident, some privileged and some lost.
 The rebellion finds its language in raging poetry for some of them, in uncontrollable fits of anger for others, and in challenging the status quo of the city in the darkness of nights for some more.
 These rebels choose not to keep walking on that Ek hi raasta, sir jhukaaye huye, band aankhein kiye and have it in them to dare, to challenge and to break free.
 They are not ready for an obsessive father or the rest of the world to decide what their worth is, they are not ready to be caged in mundane nine to six jobs and hence go on to grab that one opportunity that life gives them with both hands, they are not ready to be tamed down by the patriarchal conservative clutches of religion, class, gender or age.
 And they are ready to soil it out to get there and emerge winners, whatever it takes!